davmixcool/Chrome-Image-Hider/README.md

 ## Usage

-- Luanch your chrome browser
+- Launch your chrome browser

-Luanch your chrome browser and enter;
+Launch your chrome browser and enter;

 `chrome://extensions`